Robert Y. Hayne: Political career

 A Democrat, Hayne was elected to the South Carolina House of Representatives and served from 1814 to 1818, including as Speaker of the House in 1818.
 Hayne was Attorney General of South Carolina from 1818 to 1822.
 During his tenure, the trial of Denmark Vesey occurred in Charleston after a purported slave rebellion was thwarted.
-Governor Thomas Bennett, unsupportive of the city-appointed court handling the trial, asked Hayne for his legal opinion on the matter.
-Hayne advised Bennett that the "Magna Charta and Habeas Corpus and indeed all the provisions of our Constitution in favour of Liberty, are intended for freemen only" and that the Governor of South Carolina did not have the ability to examine "judicial errors."
+Governor Thomas Bennett, unsupportive of the city-appointed court handling the trial, asked Hayne for his legal opinion.
+Hayne advised Bennett that the "Magna Charta and Habeas Corpus and indeed all the provisions of our Constitution in favour of Liberty, are intended for freemen only" and that the Governor of South Carolina could not examine "judicial errors."

-In 1822 South Carolina's legislature elected Hayne to the United States Senate.
+In 1822, South Carolina's legislature elected Hayne to the United States Senate.
 He was reelected in 1828 and served from March 4, 1823, to December 13, 1832.
-From 1825 to 1832 he was Chairman of the Senate Committee on Naval Affairs.
+From 1825 to 1832, he chaired the Senate Committee on Naval Affairs.
 Martin Van Buren, a contemporary of Hayne's in the Senate, commented on how Hayne's demeanor there evolved from one of self-confident outspokenness at first to one of outward modesty more in line with the senatorial culture of respect for seniority:

 In 1832, under James Hamilton Jr. as governor, Hayne served as Chairman of South Carolina's nullification convention.
-Hamilton and Hayne argued that states could "nullify" federal laws with which they did not agree.
-Eighty percent of its 162 delegates voted to nullify federal tariffs of 1828 and 1832, and for the Ordinance of Nullification.
+Hamilton and Hayne argued that states could "nullify" federal laws with which they disagreed.
+Eighty percent of its 162 delegates voted to nullify federal tariffs of 1828 and 1832 and for the Ordinance of Nullification.
 A temporary compromise was reached between the federal government and South Carolina in 1833.

 Hayne resigned from the Senate to accept election by the legislature as Governor of South Carolina in 1832, serving one term into 1834.
 He was succeeded in the senate by John C. Calhoun, who resigned his post as Vice President of the United States to take the seat.

-From 1836 to 1837 he served as Mayor of Charleston, South Carolina.
+From 1836 to 1837, he served as Mayor of Charleston, South Carolina.

 Death and legacy

-Hayne died in Asheville, North Carolina on September 24, 1839.
+Hayne died in Asheville, North Carolina, on September 24, 1839.
 He is buried at St. Michael's Church cemetery in Charleston.

 His transcontinental railroad dreams never materialized.
 His son-in-law, Capt.
-Elam Sharpe Jr., fought with the First South Carolina Cavalry, Hampton's Brigade during the Civil War and survived.
+Elam Sharpe Jr. fought for the Confederacy against the United States in the American Civil War as a member of the First South Carolina Cavalry, Hampton's Legion, surviving the war.
 However, he and his family sold their plantations and invested the proceeds in Confederate bonds.
-After the war, the family's finances were in dire condition, so Sharpe moved his family to Tennessee, then Dallas, Texas, where he became a Presbyterian minister.
+After the war, the family's finances were dire, and Sharpe moved to Tennessee, then Dallas, Texas, where he became a Presbyterian minister.

 Hayne's descendants sold the Ladson Street house in 1863, but it still exists today, albeit moved and renovated in 1890.

 Hayne's nephew, Paul Hamilton Hayne, was a poet and South Carolina's poet laureate who moved to Georgia after the Civil War.
-In 1878 he published a biography of Hayne.
+In 1878, he published a biography of Hayne.

 The World War II Liberty ship SS Robert Y. Hayne was named in his honor.